MS Arberia: 1975-1986

 In 1972 the Finnish-Swedish ferry consortium Silja Line started around-the-year car/passenger ferry traffic between Helsinki and Stockholm, the capitals of Finland and Sweden respectively.
 The route proved highly profitable and after just one year of traffic Silja Line's owners (Finland Steamship Company, Rederi AB Svea and Steamship Company Bore) decided that each company would order a ship of identical design from the same shipyard that had built the 1972 ships.

 MS Bore Star was the last of the new ships to be delivered, in December 1975.
 However it turned out that there weren't actually enough passengers for three ships in year-round traffic on the Helsinki—Stockholm service.
 As a result, Bore Star was chartered to Finnlines immediately after delivery.
 Until May 1976 she cruised around the Canary Islands and West Coast of Africa under the trade name Finnpartner (her official name remained unchanged).
-In June 1976 Bore Star was finally set on the traffic she was built for, and sailed as a third ship on the Helsinki—Stockholm service alongside her sisters MS Svea Corona and MS Wellamo until the end of October 1976 (she also briefly served on the Turku—Stockholm route in May and September).
+In June 1976 Bore Star was finally set on the traffic she was built for, and sailed as a third ship on the Helsinki—Stockholm service alongside her sisters and Wellamo until the end of October 1976 (she also briefly served on the Turku—Stockholm route in May and September).
 Between October 1976 and May 1977 Bore Star was again chartered to Finnlines for cruising in the Atlantic.

 From June 1977 onwards Bore Star served on the Helsinki—Stockholm route.
 In the beginning of the year 1979 Steamship Company Bore changed its name to Bore Line.
 At this time passenger numbers on the Baltic Sea were raising rapidly and Finland SS Co (which had changed its name to Effoa in 1976) and Svea were planning to build new ships for the Helsinki—Stockholm service.
 Bore wanted to concentrate on freight traffic and as a result the company sold its share of Silja Line to the other owners in July 1980, and Bore Stars ownership passed to Effoa.
 Forllowing the sale she was transferred to the Turku—Mariehamn—Stockholm service.
 In September of the same year the ship was renamed MS Silja Star.
-In January 1986 she was replaced by the new MS Wellamo and sold to Sea Containers.
+In January 1986 she was replaced by the new Wellamo and sold to Sea Containers.